livleensinghchani/php-mysql-docker/README.md

 - `index.php`: The landing page of the application.
 - `dbconnect.php`: The script for database connection.

+## Connecting to MySQL Using MySQL Workbench (Any External Tools)
+- HOST: localhost
+- PORT: 3307 (No need to open port on firewall)
+- USER: root
+- PASSWORD: [Refer to .env file]

 ## Happy Coding! <3

 ### Livleen Singh Chani